 These scientists would without question agree that a TSH of 0.5 to 3.0 is not euthyroid for all thyroid patients on LT4 monotherapy, especially patients who lack thyroid tissue and who have thyroid metabolic handicaps.

-The fall of TSH naturally occurs in many such patients before Free T3 levels achieve true clinical euthyroidism for the individual.
+The fall of TSH is a pituitary-specific response.
+It occurs in many such patients before Free T3 levels achieve true clinical euthyroidism for the individual.
 The FT3 needed to remove hypothyroid symptoms appears to be around mid-reference range in LT4 monotherapy.
 (Larisch et al, 2018; Hoermann et al, 2019).

 Larisch and team suggest these may be patients who fare better on therapies including T3 hormone.